Ashlynn-H/Ashlnn-H/README.md

 Extra Facts:
-I am VP of Evnts for the American Marketing Association Club at JMU
+I am the VP of Events for the American Marketing Association Club at JMU